 Bob Lynch, 1960-2015.

 For those who don’t know, Bob was diagnosed with cancer in 2010.
 Bob’s positive attitude, his enthusiasm, his good humor and optimism: these were how he was a great researcher, mentor, teacher and coach.
 And these were also how he approached his disease; he let all of us believe that each piece of news about his health was a positive one.
 So even for those of us who did know of Bob’s battle with that horrible disease, his passing was a true shock.
-I admire him ever more as I learn more about his fight.
+We admire him ever more as we learn more about his fight.

+Bob loved to contribute.
+He loved to teach.
+He was delighted to encourage students and junior co-workers and the athletic teams he coached.
 He leaves behind his wife Cheryl and two sons Bobby Jr. and Ryan.
 And he leaves behind many of us who miss him very much.